iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > In principle it's great.
 The developer need to patch a few things, though.
 Also, it doesn't do passive tracking so either the app is open and running or it won't do anything<br> :date: __2020-06-04 14:38:07__

-> Excellent resource for Covid-19 info along with optional tracking feature to assist with contact tracing.
-Version 1.0 has some room for improvement, but it is an excellent tool to assist the DOH with their mission of protecting the health of RI citizens.
-I feel like I am helping to do my part in a small way by downloading this app.<br> :date: __2020-06-04 01:20:55__

 > Took (me) some extra effort to find the app but it was Soo easy to download it once I finally found it.
 Very simple to use and I feel Very safe about my privacy control.
 GJGR!<br> :date: __2020-05-24 10:19:46__

 > Does what its supposed to however I can only set it to detect location when app is in use.
 There's no way that I've found to set it all the time.<br> :date: __2020-05-22 04:56:47__